Healthy Homes Assessment Tamatea

 Insulation Tamatea

-Ceiling and underfloor insulation is required in all rental houses since 1 July 2019.
-All landlords and property managers are required to make sure that the insulation meets current standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be topped up or replaced.
+Insulation for underfloor and ceilings has been compulsory to all rental homes as of July 1st, 2019.
+All landlords and property managers are required to make sure the insulation meets the new standard.
+In some cases, existing ceiling insulation or insulation in the sub floor space may require to be topped up or replaced.

-A well-insulated property can help control condensation and lessen the likelihood of dampness and mould, and also makes much easier to allow the house to retain the heat.
+A properly insulated home can reduce condensation and lower the chance of mould and damp, and will also make it easier to allow the home to retain the heat.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The more R-value is higher, the more efficient the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3